azrael/mihome-backup-viewer/README.md

 ## How to use

-Just run this command and follow it's instructions:
+Just run this command and follow the instructions:

 ```bash
 mihome-backup-viewer